-Please see Attachment 1 for SCE's Interconnection Facilities ("IFs"), RNU's, Delivery Network Upgrades 10 (DNU's), and Distribution Upgrades ("DUs") allocated to the Generating Facility for physical interconnection, to provide for the requested net MW export at the POI taking into consideration the IC's requested Deliverability, and in support of the IC's request for ACDS.
+Please see Attachment 1 for SCE's Interconnection Facilities ("IFs"), RNU's, Delivery Network Upgrades (DNU's), and Distribution Upgrades ("DUs") allocated to the Generating Facility for physical interconnection, to provide for the requested net MW export at the POI taking into consideration the IC's requested Deliverability.
 Please note that SCE considered current system configuration, approved SCE sponsored projects, and all queued generation in determining scope for IFs and/or plan of service but will not "reserve" the identified scope of upgrades for the proposed POI unless a GIA is executed per the specified timelines shown in Tale L.1.